 Position your body for a head and shoulders shot.
 You can use a 3x3 grid and place your eyes centred on the top line.

 Make sure your webcam is at eye level or slightly above to avoid unsightly distortion.
-A box or a stack of textbooks can quickly help you adjust laptop height.
+A box or stack of textbooks can help you adjust laptop height.